Ethan Havard: Club

 In 2019 he made his Super League début for Wigan against Wakefield Trinity.

 Havard was charged with the Grade E offence of Eye Gouging for which he was sent off in the 79th minute of an Under-19s fixture against Newcastle Thunder.
 He denied the offence, and after appearing in front of an independent disciplinary, was found to be 'not guilty'.

 On 28 May 2022, Havard played for Wigan in their 2022 Challenge Cup Final victory over Huddersfield.

 On 14 October 2023, Havard was named as a substitute for Wigan, despite not being 100% fit, during their 2023 Super League Grand Final victory over the Catalans Dragons.
 He came off the bench (replacing Tyler Dupree at the time), but was substituted 10 minutes later as he suffered a hamstring injury.

 On 8 June 2024, Havard played in Wigan's 2024 Challenge Cup final victory over Warrington from the interchange bench.

 On 12 October 2024, Havard played in Wigan's 9-2 2024 Super League grand final victory over Hull Kingston Rovers.

 On 9 October 2025, Havard played in Wigan's 24-6 2025 Super League Grand Final loss against Hull Kingston Rovers.

+On 30 May 2026, Havard played in Wigan's 2026 Challenge Cup final victory against Hull Kingston Rovers.